-The draft MNP has been developed through extensive consultation that has engaged many stakeholders including, Council, residents, property owners, businesses, the development community, and the general public.
+The proposed MNP has been developed through extensive consultation involving Council, residents, property owners, businesses, the development community, and the general public.
+This process, under way since June 2011, has involved four phases that each culminated with a report back to Council on outcomes.
+These phases are identified below (with highlights of each phase):